GAA Statistics: The football championship’s power rankings

 19 Fermanagh

 Fermanagh have won only two matches in three years – with round 1 exits either side – but they were against Armagh and Monaghan.
 Offaly above, have beaten London, Sligo and Antrim.
-The championship may be the main judge but the luck of the draw, and the difference in quality between the provinces does skew things.
+Basing things over three years is the best way to account for ‘the luck of the draw’, and the difference in quality between the provinces.
+But even in that stretch, Fermanagh have not had a handy fixture.
 (No change)

 20 Longford

 Longford drew with Kildare in this year’s Leinster campaign, even though 10 places separate them here.
+A young team on the up, they are 20th in championship rankings and the same in the league.
 (No change)

 21 Tipperary

 Since reaching the All-Ireland semi-finals in 2016 they’ve had round 3, round 2 and round 1 exits.
 They lost to Limerick this summer.
-They won Division 3 of the league in 2017 and will be back in it next year. (-10)
+They won Division 3 of the league in 2017 and will be back in it next year.
+Too many good players gone from their squad. (-10)

 22 Leitrim

-Leitrim got to Croke Park for the first time since 1994 in the Division 4 league final.
+Leitrim got to Croke Park this year for the first time since 1994, and lost to Derry in the Division 4 league final.
 They’re fifth last in league rankings but 17th in the championship.
-After beating Louth in last year’s round 2 qualifier to reach the last 16. (+4)
+This is largely due to them beating Louth in last year’s round 2 qualifier to reach the last 16. (+4)

 23 Sligo